Read This First

 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

-The first anchor is The term “normative” appears to be confusing to many due to its.
-Without it, “Normative” can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with The term “normative” appears to be confusing to many due to its.
+Without that first grip, “Normative” can sound weighty while staying hard to use.

 Read this page as part of the wider Philosophy of Language branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.